Bulk and spectroscopic nuclear properties within an ab initio renormalized random-phase approximation framework

 RPA is known to be an extension of Tamm-Dancoff approximation (TDA).
 In both approaches, the eigenvalue problem is formulated within a p-h or two quasiparticle (2qp) spaces.
 In TDA, the ground state is the HF vacuum.
 In RPA, it is assumed to be correlated in the formal derivation of the equations of motion, but is replaced by an uncorrelated HF wavefunction in the actual calculation of the RPA matrix elements.
 This simplification, known as quasi-boson approximation (QBA), induces instabilities at low excitation energies.

 Most of the recipes for obviating this shortcoming were enumerated and developed long ago by Rowe \cite{Rowe68,Rowe68a}.
+A more updated list of papers devoted to this task is presented and discussed in a recent review \cite{Schu21}.
 They consist in reintroducing the correlations into the ground state without spoiling the simple structure of the RPA eigenvalue equations.
 Few investigations were conducted along this line since then \cite{ELLIS87,KARA93,CATA94}.
 An important extension was achieved and applied to metal clusters in Refs. \cite{Cat96,Cat98}.

-It is worth mentioning a more recent approach using the realistic Argonne v18 potential \cite{Papakonstantinou-Roth-Parr-2007}, as well as a dressed (D) RPA study performed within a self-consistent Green's function scheme \cite{Rai19}.
-A variety of works aiming to go beyond RPA is presented and discussed in a recent review \cite{Schu21}.
+The method so reformulated was applied to nuclei by Papakonstantiou et al. \cite{Papa07} using the UCOM potential derived from the Argonne V18 nucleon-nucleon (NN) interaction through a unitary transformation.
+The effect of the ground-state correlations on several multipole responses resulted to be modest.

-Other approaches for computing ground-state correlations are available.
-We mention an extension of TDA \cite{Mina16}, a time-dependent density matrix (TDDM) formalism \cite{Bart21}, a many-body perturbative approach \cite{Hu2016}, in-medium similarity renormalization group (IMSRG) \cite{Her16} and an equation of motion multiphonon method (EMPM) \cite{DeGre17}.
+Several alternative approaches accounting for ground-state correlations are available.
+We mention an extension of TDA \cite{Mina16}, a time-dependent density matrix (TDDM) formalism \cite{Bart21}, a many-body perturbative approach \cite{Hu2016}, coupled-cluster(CC) \cite{Hagen14}, in-medium similarity renormalization group (IMSRG) \cite{Her16}, and an equation of motion multiphonon method (EMPM) \cite{DeGre17}.

 The need for restoring the ground-state correlations is also dictated by the fact that HF accounts only for a fraction of the binding energy of all closed-(sub)shell nuclei throughout the periodic table if modern realistic potentials are adopted.
 This emerges blatantly from the results presented in Ref. \cite{DeGre17}.